-Our skin is often an indicator to the state of our health or as a first line of defense against the external elements.
+Our skin is often an indicator to the state of our health or as a first line of defence against the external elements.
 Acne usually is the commonest skin condition manifesting as papules.
 A papule is an inflamed lesion that appears in mild to severe grades of acne.
-It appears in different areas of the body such as the face, upper neck, shoulders, and back.
+It appears in different areas of the body such as papules on the face, upper neck, shoulders, and back.
 Dermatologists often advise medication and chemical peels to treat acne.
 Read on to know more about this skin concern.

 What Is A Papule?

 A papule is a small, raised bump.
 It is a moderate skin lesion of a lower intensity when compared to other types.
 A dermatologist can identify papules and diagnose the underlying condition depending on their appearance.
 Papules can occur anywhere on the face and upper body and may appear in isolation or groups.
 They tend to leave behind hyperpigmentation marks on the skin.

 Must Read: Get The Best Treatment For Papules Acne

 What Are The Causes Of Papules?

 Papules in acne condition form due to the clogging of pores because of the accumulation of excess oil, dead skin cells, dirt, and debris.
 A clogged pore initially forms a comedone, and when this progresses to the next stage, it becomes a papule.